hmahmood2351/Home_Labs/Cloud/README.md

 #### Administration Architectures:

-Diagrams (plus any additional configuration) of architecture related to administration
+Diagrams (plus any additional configuration) of architecture related to general administration